kanboard/kanboard/doc/plugin-mail-transports.markdown

 $this->emailClient->setTransport('myprovider', '\Kanboard\Plugin\MyProvider\MyEmailHandler');
 ```

-The second argument contains the absolute namespace of your concrete class.
+The second argument contains the absolute name space of your concrete class.

 Examples of mail transport plugins
 ----------------------------------